9 Superior Tips For Resin Art Beginners

 The best way to remove bubbles is to run a heat gun over the surface of your resin project.
 Hold the heat gun a bit away, but enough to blow on the surface.
 You will almost instantly see many of the bubbles popping and vanishing.

 Be sure not to hold the heat gun too close to your work as it may blow out your resin and ruin your work.
-Use care and you will notice that as your resin cures it has fewer bubbles.
+Use care, and you will notice that as your resin cures, it has fewer bubbles.

 6. Curing Your Resin Art

 If the temperature is below 70 degrees you may notice that the resin does not cure at all.
-Some resins are made differently however and can withstand lower temperatures.
+Some resins are made differently, however, and can withstand lower temperatures.

 7. Sanding Your Resin Projects

-I recommend moving up to a 400 grit and repeating the process all the way up to a grit to 1000 or even 2000.
+I recommend moving up to 400 grit and repeating the process all the way up to a grit to 1000 or even 2000.
 Sanding can take a lot of time, but you have to sand gradually to reduce the appearance of the scratches you’ve made.
 Here is a tutorial video that I really like for sanding resin pieces that may help you get a better understanding.

 8. What Can You Make With Resin?